 That line was representative of our dynamic.
-“We found you in an alley…” symbolized our dislike at not being the only child (all of our dreams at one point or another) and “…felt so bad for you we decided to adopt you,” was our way of saying I love you and I’m glad you’re by brother/sister.
+“We found you in an alley…” spoke of our dreams being the only child, and “…and we felt so bad for you we decided to adopt you,” was our way of saying I love you and I’m glad you’re by brother/sister.

 That’s the way it is with siblings: the deepest of love, the strongest of rage.
-We can be mean to each and give each other the silent treatment for days on end (Mami preferred the silent treatment), yet let an outsider mess with any of us, and the rest of us were front and center in the battle line, ready for war.
+We can fight, screaming at the top of our lungs or give each other the silent treatment for days on end (Mami preferred the silent treatment), yet let an outsider mess with any of us, and the rest of us were front and center on the battle line, ready for war.

 No one else in this world can inspire such a range of emotion in us or earn such loyalty, even in adulthood.
 And the stories, oh the stories…